Joeletchford/portfolio-sf/_posts/2017-12-17-the-wydown.markdown

  <p class="alcove f4 f3-ns">Initial Sketches </p>

 For this project, I created a web presence for an established specialty coffee chain in DC.
-The website needed to create a simple, structured, and inviting atmosphere for patrons.
+The website needed to embody a simple, structured, and inviting atmosphere for patrons.
 This brand functions differently than other multiple-location businesses because The Wydown rebrands each new location.
-Currently, The Wydown operates only two locations in the DC area; however, to facilitate the brand's expansion, I developed an adaptable grid based layout that can easily incorporate additional elements.
+Currently, The Wydown operates only two locations in the DC area; however, to facilitate the brand's expansion, I developed an adaptable grid-based layout that can easily incorporate additional elements.

 <div class="fl w-100 ph2 " markdown="1">